RobbieMcKinstry/deliverable_1/functional.md

                  marked or otherwie denoted to express their necessity.
 FUN-FORM-DISCARD: Unique data from invalid forms that are submitted must not
                   persist on the backend 100% of the time.
-Data that was validly submitted pervious to the invalid submission of the same data is requirement to persist.
+Data that was validly submitted previous to the invalid submission of the same data is required to persist.